 "I can no longer sit back and allow Communist infiltration, Communist indoctrination, Communist subversion and the international Communist conspiracy to sap and impurify all of our precious bodily fluids," said the (fictional) General Jack D. Ripper, played by Sterling Hayden, in Stanley Kubrick's 1964 classic film "Dr. Strangelove."
-General Ripper's comment might come across as comically silly to a modern audience, though it was based on a very real conspiracy theory, one that persists to the present day — namely, that putting fluoride in the water supply is part of a sinister plot to undermine public health.
+General Ripper's comment might come across as comically silly to a modern audience, but it was based on a very real conspiracy theory, one that persists to the present day — namely that, putting fluoride in the water supply is part of a sinister plot to undermine public health.
 A new study once again debunks those beliefs.

 In an article published in The University of Chicago Press Journals, Linuz Aggeborn and Mattias Öhman of Uppsala University used Swedish registry data to examine the health effects of putting fluoride in drinking water.
 "First, we reconfirm the long-established positive effect of fluoride on dental health," the authors write.
 "Second, we estimate a zero effect on cognitive ability in contrast to several recent debated epidemiological studies.
 Third, fluoride is furthermore found to increase labor income.
 This effect is foremost driven by individuals from a lower socioeconomic background."